bento-video/bento/docs/dashboard-deployment-guide.md

 the following variable references the public endpoint of your EC2 instance

-`ENV PUBLIC_EC2_IP` ec2IP:3001
+`REACT_APP_API_ENDPOINT`

-the hostname and port need to be replaced with your EC2 instance's public IP or DNS name, both values are returned withing the output the following command:
+change the hostname to your EC2 instance's public IP or DNS name, both values are returned within the output the following command:

 `aws ec2 describe-instances`